An Equivalence between the Lasso and Support Vector Machines: Implications Remarks

-\paragraph{Sublinear Time Algorithms.} The recent breakthrough SVM algorithm of \citep{Clarkson:2010ue,Hazan:2011wq} in time $O(\varepsilon^{-2}(n+d)\log n)$ returns an $\varepsilon$-accurate solution to problem~(\ref{eq:classifier}).
+The recent breakthrough SVM algorithm of \cite{Clarkson:2010ue,Hazan:2011wq} in time $O(\varepsilon^{-2}(n+d)\log n)$ returns an $\varepsilon$-accurate solution to problem~(\ref{eq:classifier}).
 Here $\varepsilon$-accurate means $(\sigma^*-\varepsilon)$-weakly-separating.
-The running time of the algorithm is remarkable since it is significantly smaller than even the size of the input matrix, being $d\cdot n$. therefore the algorithm does not read the full input matrix~$\tilde A$.
-More precisely, \citep[Corollary III.2]{Clarkson:2010ue} proves that the algorithm provides (w.h.p.) a solution $p^*\in\Simplex$ of additive error at most $\varepsilon$ to
+The running time of the algorithm is remarkable since for large data, it is significantly smaller than even the size of the input matrix, being $d\cdot n$.
+Therefore, the algorithm does not read the full input matrix~$\tilde A$.
+More precisely, \cite[Corollary III.2]{Clarkson:2010ue} proves that the algorithm provides (with high probability) a solution $p^*\in\Simplex$ of additive error at most $\varepsilon$ to

-This is a reformulation of $\displaystyle\min_{p\in\Simplex} p^T\tilde A^T\tilde Ap\,$, which is exactly our SVM problem~(\ref{eq:classifier}), since for given $p$, the inner maximum is attained when $w=\tilde Ap$.
+This is a reformulation of $\min_{p\in\Simplex} p^T\tilde A^T\tilde Ap\,$, which is exactly our SVM problem~(\ref{eq:classifier}), since for given $p$, the inner maximum is attained when $w=\tilde Ap$.
 Therefore, using our simple trick from Section~\ref{sec:LassoLeSVM} of reducing any Lasso instance~(\ref{eq:lasso}) to an SVM~(\ref{eq:classifier}) (with its matrix $\tilde A$ having twice the number of columns as $A$), we directly obtain a sublinear time algorithm for the Lasso.
-Note that since the algorithm of \citep{Clarkson:2010ue,Hazan:2011wq} only accesses the matrix $\tilde A$ by simple entry-wise queries, it is not necessary to explicitly compute and store $\tilde A$ (which is a preprocessing that would need linear time and storage).
-Instead, every entry $\tilde A_{ij}$ that is queried by the algorithm can be provided on the fly, by returning the corresponding (signed) entry of the Lasso matrix $A$, minus $b_i$.
+Note that since the algorithm of \cite{Clarkson:2010ue,Hazan:2011wq} only accesses the matrix $\tilde A$ by simple entry-wise queries, it is not necessary to explicitly compute and store $\tilde A$ (which is a preprocessing that would need linear time and storage).
+Instead, every entry $\tilde A_{ij}$ that is queried by the algorithm can be provided on the fly, by returning the corresponding (signed) entry of the Lasso matrix~$A$, minus~$b_i$.

-It will be interesting to compare this alternative algorithm to the recent more specialized sublinear time Lasso solvers in the line of work of \citep{CesaBianchi:2011wb,Hazan:2012wj}, which are only allowed to access a constant fraction of the entries (or features) of each row of $A$.
-If we use our proposed reduction here instead, the resulting algorithm from \citep{Clarkson:2010ue} has more freedom: it can (randomly) pick arbitrary entries of $A$, without necessarily accessing an equal number of entries from each row.
+It will be interesting to compare this alternative algorithm to the recent more specialized sublinear time Lasso solvers in the line of work of \cite{CesaBianchi:2011wb,Hazan:2012wj}, which are only allowed to access a constant fraction of the entries (or features) of each row of $A$.
+If we use our proposed reduction here instead, the resulting algorithm from \cite{Clarkson:2010ue} has more freedom: it can (randomly) pick arbitrary entries of $A$, without necessarily accessing an equal number of entries from each row.

+On the other hand, it is an open research question if a sublinear SVM algorithm exists which only accesses a constant small fraction of each datapoint, or of each feature of the input data.